ademakov/MainMemory/README.md

 > make
 ```

-This produces few libraries and a binary file named 'mmem' located in the
+This produces few libraries and a binary file named 'maind' located in the
 'src' subdirectory.
-The 'mmem' file could be used as a replacement for your
+The 'maind' file could be used as a replacement for your
 memcached.

 ## Single-Threaded and Multi-Threaded Builds